mozilla/firefox-browser-architecture/text/0005-architecture-reviews.md

 An Architecture Review process can be formally mandated.
 This may work in environments with a large degree of formality and process.
 This isn't how Mozilla works.
 For an Architecture Review process to be successful at Mozilla it must be beneficial to the team undergoing review.

 The primary informal output of a review should be learning.
-It is expected that authoritarian go/no-go decisions will fall out additional learning rather than being imposed in the form of a question.
+It is expected that go/no-go decisions will be the result of additional learning rather than the team seeing a 'no-go' as something that needs fighting.
+Imposed decisions may be required, but learning is a preferred outcome.

 ### Maturity and Dissemination